 To deliver new content quickly and achieve a quick time from creation to publishing lookout for ‘draft to publish’ functionality.
 This simply means a quick two-step process to ‘switch on’ you draft courses’ and make them available to learners without unnecessary and time-consuming extra steps and export option setup.

 Learning paths, or journeys, are another key feature of a course management system, you should be able to quickly and simply combine modules and courses to create custom blended-learning paths with prerequisite rules, calendar settings, daily limits, and minimum pass scores.

 Other options that will assist you in course management include the ability to curate the scheduling of courses.

-Depending on your needs, other evolving course management features to look out for are badging and certifications, and the ability to automatically send email notifications, including automatic triggers based on user activity.
+Depending on your needs, other evolving course management features to look out for are badging and certificates, and the ability to automatically send email notifications, including automatic triggers based on user activity.

 The next area to look at is how the learning management software helps you to distribute your courses so that learners can access them.
 Things to consider here would include Single-Sign-On (SSO) options and how the course can be accessed.
 For example, can it be accessed on-demand via the cloud or a dedicated app?

 Course distribution features also cover the output formats and eLearning standards that the learning software is compatible with.
 At a minimum, the corporate elearning tool should be capable of distributing and tracking courses using the popular tracking courses using xapi.

 Distributing a course so it can be accessed offline on a mobile device is essential in our current digital age, determining how successful employees are in learning the necessary content for organizational success.
 Mobile learning provides various benefits to employees, boosting engagement and retention rates.